IABTechLab/uid2docs/docs/guides/operator-private-gcp-confidential-space.md

    - `uid_operator_image`
    - `uid_api_token`

-1. (Conditional: Production environment only) Provide values for the following parameters that are required for the Production environment:
+1. Provide values for the following environment-specific parameters:
-   - `uid_machine_type`: For Production, the value must be `n2d-standard-16`.
+   - `uid_machine_type`: For the integration environment, the default is `n2d-standard-2`<!--  but you can change it -->.
+For the production environment, the default is `n2d-standard-16` which is the only valid value.
-   - `uid_deployment_env`: For Production, the value must be `prod`.
+   - `uid_deployment_env`: Valid values: `integ` for the integration environment, `prod` for the production environment.

 1. (Optional) Provide parameter names and values for these additional input parameters that are always optional.
 These parameters have defaults, but you might want to modify the values to better suit your requirements:
    - `region`